simcesplatform/LogReader/api.md

 - simulationId (string): The id of the simulation.
 - name (string): A human friendly name for the simulation.
 - description (string): A longer description of the simulation run meant for humans.
-- startTime (ISO datetime): The real wordl start time of the simulation run.
+- startTime (ISO datetime): The real world start time of the simulation run.
 - endTime (ISO datetime): The real world end time of the simulation run.
 - epoch (integer): Number of epochs in the simulation run.
 - process (string[]): List of names of processes participating in the simulation run.

 ### Notes

-Name and description are just a idea that seems good but of course they then would have to be provided when the simulation is created and some how communicated to the database process.
-List of process names would also be nice to get somewhere though the logger process can also just keep a record of processes it gets messages from and then save them to the database when the simulation is done.
-If there can be a lot of processes it might not make sense to list them here.
 Would we need other ways to search for runs for example some kind of categorization or tagging system.
 We could also have a concept like simulation author or owner i.e. person or (persons?) who created the simulation.
 This would help people to find their simulations.

 ## Get simulation